seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 A good riddance.

 **ACHILLES**
-Marry, this, sir, is proclaim’d through all our host:
+Marry, this, sir, is proclaim'd through all our host:
 That Hector, by the fifth hour of the sun,
-Will with a trumpet ’twixt our tents and Troy
+Will with a trumpet 'twixt our tents and Troy
 To-morrow morning call some knight to arms
 That hath a stomach; and such a one that dare
-Maintain–I know not what: ’tis trash.
+Maintain--I know not what: 'tis trash.
 Farewell.

 **AJAX**
 Farewell.
 Who shall answer him?

 **ACHILLES**
-I know not: ’tis put to lottery; otherwise
+I know not: 'tis put to lottery; otherwise
 He knew his man.

 **AJAX**